 a heavy cotton pile fabric with lengthways ribs

 The original form of this noun, in the late 18th century, was corderoy.
-The earliest use of the word that I could find is in The Manchester Mercury (Lancashire) of Tuesday 7th April 1772:
+The earliest use of the word that I have found is from The Manchester Mercury (Manchester, Lancashire, England) of Tuesday 7th April 1772:

 Manchester, March 23, 1772.

 From a Bleaching Crest of Messrs Worsley and Worthington, at Garratt, on Saturday Night the 21st Instant.

 One Piece of Half-ell Lin Corderoy three Races cut two uncut, about 32 Yards long, stamp’d with ER and other Marks; both Pieces dressed and half white.

 It has often been assumed that corduroy represents a supposed French corde du roi, the king’s cord, as corduroy is a kind of ‘cord’ or corded fustian.
 But this is most probably a folk-etymological explanation of the later form of the English word, as no such name has ever been used in French.
 On the contrary, in Voyage dans les départemens du midi de la France (Journey in the departments of the South of France – 1807), among a list of articles manufactured at Sens, the French antiquary Aubin-Louis Millin de Grandmaison (1759-1818) enumerates